aldefouw/redcap_cypress/README.md

 As REDCap administrators, we all have a common goal:

-**To provide our end users with a secure and trusted data capture software.**
+*To provide our end users with a secure and trusted environment to capture data.*

-REDCap is a very proven and stable platform - but it's still software.
+The good news is that REDCap is a great start for all of us.
+There's no doubt it's proven and stable platform.

+Even so - it's still software.

 Changes and bugs can creep in without notice.
+This is especially true if your institution has custom functionality configured through hooks, plugins, or modules.

 **Thus, as REDCap administrators, there are some basic questions we must ask, such as:**
-- *Will the latest and greatest REDCap version function as expected?*
+- *Will an upgraded REDCap version function as expected?*
-- *Will the latest and greatest REDCap version break our existing hooks, plugins, and modules?*
+- *Will an upgraded REDCap version break our existing hooks, plugins, and modules?*

-But simply asking the question is not enough.  *Until we perform some kind of test against an instance of REDCap, we do not know the answers to the above questions.*
+But simply asking the question is not enough.

+*Until we perform some kind of test against an instance of REDCap, we do not know the answers to the above questions.*

-To test REDCap, most, if not all of us, have resorted to manual testing.
+To test REDCap, most, if not all of us, have resorted to manual testing for reassurance.

 ## Manual Testing